streiten/hackyourcity/_faqs_en/faq10.md

 ---
-question: Weitere Fragen?
+question: More questions?
 ---

-Wende dich jederzeit via email an:
-<a href="mailto:yannick.haan@w-i-d.de">yannick.haan@w-i-d.de</a>
+Then just send an e-mail to <a href="mailto:Yannick.haan@w-i-d.de">Yannick.haan@w-i-d.de</a>